Quantco/glum/README.md

 # An example: predicting car insurance claim frequency using Poisson regression.

-This example uses a public French car insurance dataset.
+This example uses a public dataset with Seattle-area housing price data.
 ```python
 >>> from sklearn.datasets import fetch_openml
 >>> from glum import GeneralizedLinearRegressor